adopted-ember-addons/ember-burger-menu/README.md

 - #### `locked`

   Lock the menu in its current open / closed state.
-Please note that changes made directly via {{burger.state.actions}} will still propagate.

   **Default: false**